SEPIA-Framework/sepia-installation-and-setup/README.md

 If you are using Raspian for Raspberry Pi check out the more detailed [guide](https://github.com/SEPIA-Framework/sepia-docs/wiki/Installation#raspberry-pi-3) including a help script.

 * Make sure you have at least Java 8 installed (tested extensively with [Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) but OpenJDK 8+ should work as well)
-* Optionally update your local clock for precise timers, e.g.: with `sudo apt-get install ntpdate` and `sudo ntpdate -u ntp.ubuntu.com`
+* Optionally update your local clock for precise timers (Linux), e.g.: with `sudo apt-get install ntpdate` and `sudo ntpdate -u ntp.ubuntu.com`
-* Place the content of the custom release bundle in any folder you like.
-On Linux "~/SEPIA/" is recommended if you want to use the scripts to setup a web-server later.
+* Place the content of the SEPIA-Home bundle in any folder you like.
+On Linux "~/SEPIA/" is recommended (`unzip SEPIA-Home.zip -d ~/SEPIA`) if you want to use the scripts to setup a web-server later.
-* Run setup.bat (Windows) or setup.sh (Mac, Linux) to setup your SEPIA servers
+* Run `setup.bat` (Windows) or `bash setup.sh` (Mac, Linux) to setup your SEPIA servers
 * Inside the setup choose 4 to start Elasticsearch and then 1 to setup the SEPIA-Framework.
 Remember the passwords you set!
 You can skip the other options for now.
 * If everything worked out (check console for errors) you can use "run-sepia" (.bat for Windows, .sh for Linux/Mac) to start all servers
 * Check with test-cluster.bat/test-cluster.sh if everything started as planned.
 If not check sepia-*/log.out for errors.
-* You should be able to reach the web-app of SEPIA via: http://localhost:20721/app/index.html (you can use your local network IP as well instead of 'localhost').
-Works best with Chrome or Chromium browser.
+* You should be able to reach the web-app of SEPIA via: http://localhost:20721/app/index.html (or the server IP instead of 'localhost').
+* If your browser is not on the same machine replace 'localhost' (similar to the previous step) in the hostname field during login with the IP of your server (e.g. localhost -> 192.168.0.10).
 * For testing purposes (only!) you can use the admin-acount to log-in, by default the ID is "admin@sepia.localhost" or "uid1003" (don't use the "assistant" account).
 The password has been set during setup.

 NOTE: Using the web-app via "localhost" will limit the functionality of some features like the speech-recognition, geo-location and notifications due to security reasons (browser restriction, requires HTTPS to work).